-The PPAP and OPAC are carried out in a variety of ways, using a range of strategies, and, as appropriate, targeting specific audiences throughout the University.
+The PPAP and OPAC are carried out in a variety of ways, using a range of strategies, and, as appropriate, targeting specific audiences throughout the College.
 Methods include, but are not limited to: online presentations, distribution of written materials, periodic email blasts, and guest speakers.
-Past programming and currently planned programming includes the following:
+Past programming and currently planned programming include the following:

-- Workshops and briefings at faculty in-service meetings including: - Overview of the College's General Safety Policy and Sexual Harassment Policy and Complaint Resolution Procedures during the January 2022, and August 2022 in-service meetings. - Sexual Harassment training during the August 2022 in-service meeting. - All employees are required to complete an on-line Title IX and Sexual Harassment course by Vector Solutions. - In the academic year 2022-23, the college changed LMS systems and our online prevention classes did not populate.
-Academic year 2023-24, the online prevention classes are available. - All incoming Freshman will take the onlineAlcohol.Edu for College course by Vector Solutions. - All incoming Freshman will take the online Sexual Assault Prevention for Undergraduates training by Vector Solutions. - The Student Handbook, which contains information regarding sexual assaults is made available to all students online. - Special awareness nights at athletic events are periodically scheduled to increase awareness of various issues, including domestic violence and sexual crimes.
+- Workshops and briefings at faculty in-service meetings including: - Overview of the College's General Safety Policy and Sexual Harassment Policy and Complaint Resolution Procedures during the January 2022, and August 2022 in-service meetings. - o Sexual Harassment training during the August 2022 in-service meeting. - All employees are required to complete an online Sexual Harassment course by Vector Solutions. - In the academic year 2022-23, the college changed LMS systems and our online prevention classes did not populate.
+Academic year 2023-24, the online prevention classes available. - All incoming Freshmen will take the on-line Sexual Assault Prevention for Undergraduates training by Vector Solutions.

+- The Student Handbook which contains information regarding sexual assaults is made available to all students online. - Special awareness nights at athletic events are periodically scheduled to increase awareness of various issues, including domestic violence and sexual crimes.